Richmondshire: Ecclesiastical divisions

 St. Paulinus baptised the locals in the River Swale and as a result, it was known as the "Jordan of England".

 Richmondshire is an archdeaconry which historically consisted of present-day Richmondshire and the Barony of Kendal in Westmorland, Copeland in Cumberland and what is now Lancashire north of Ribblesdale, such as Amounderness and Lonsdale.

 After originally composing part of the Diocese of York, it was transferred to the Diocese of Chester, before moving into the Diocese of Ripon and Leeds and finally the Diocese of Leeds (known informally as the 'Diocese of West Yorkshire and the Dales' for a period, although this term has now fallen out of use).

 Modern history

+The 1861 Epsom Derby winner Kettledrum was bred at a stables in Croft-on-Tees during 1858.

+Catterick army camp constructed in 1914, following the outbreak of the First World War and it remains in use to this day.

-The current district was formed on 1 April 1974, under the Local Government Act 1972.
+The modern district was formed on 1 April 1974, under the Local Government Act 1972.
 It was a merger of the municipal borough of Richmond with the Aysgarth Rural District, Leyburn Rural District, Reeth Rural District and Richmond Rural District along with part of the Croft Rural District, all in the North Riding of Yorkshire.

+Stage 1 of the Tour de France ran from Leeds to Harrogate via the village of Reeth on 5 July 2014.